Acoustic models of:

 Controller: The controller acts as an interface between the source of the signal and the experimental speakers as well as between the microphone and the oscilloscope or computer used to display the amplitude of the sound at the microphone’s location.
 The function of each part of the controller is displayed in the chart below.

-The links provided at the top of this page will take you to a Conceptual Introduction to Quantum Analogs and to newsletters describing many of the experiments that can be done with TeachSpin’s Quantum Analogs.
+The links provided in the section below this will take you to a Conceptual Introduction to Quantum Analogs and to newsletters describing many of the experiments that can be done with TeachSpin’s Quantum Analogs.
 Below, you will find the table of contents for the Student Version of the User Manual.
 It will give you an insight into the range of explorations possible with this apparatus.